-- A present ownership interest in the real property; - A legal right to reside in the real property; and - The effective legal authority to sell (based on state or local laws of the jurisdiction where the property is located) the real property.
+- A present ownership interest in the real property; - A legal right to reside in the real property; and - The effective legal authority to sell (based on state or local laws of the jurisdiction where the • property is located) the real property.

+The PHA does not have the discretion not to enforce or provide limited enforcement of the asset limitation at admission.
 However, the real property restriction does not apply in the following circumstances:

-- Any property for which the family is receiving assistance for a manufactured home under 24 CFR 982.620 or under the HCV Homeownership program; - Any property that is jointly owned by a member of the family and at least one non-household member who does not live with the family, if the non-household member resides at the jointly owned property; - Any family that is offering the property for sale; or - Any person who is a victim of domestic violence, dating violence, sexual assault, or stalking. - When a family asks for an exception because a family member is a victim of domestic violence, dating violence, sexual assault, or stalking, the PHA must comply with all the confidentiality requirements under VAWA.
+- Any property for which the family is receiving assistance for a manufactured home under 24 .
+CFR 982.620 or under the HCV Homeownership program; - Any property that is jointly owned by a member of the family and at least one non-household ٠ member who does not live with the family, if the non-household member resides at the jointly owned property; - Any family that is offering the property for sale; or - Any person who is a victim of domestic violence, dating violence, sexual assault, or stalking. - When a family asks for an exception because a family member is a victim of domestic violence, dating violence, sexual assault, or stalking, the PHA must comply with all the confidentiality requirements under VAWA.
 The PHA must accept a self-certification from the family member, and the restrictions on requesting documentation under VAWA apply.